BTJ01/nyc_tlc/README.md

    - Azure Region: East US
    - data dictionary is **not 100% accurate**
      - *ex1*: vendorID listed twice, as `string` & `int`, the description for both entries matches `int` entry, but the field data type in the table is `string`
-     - *ex2*: paymentType has datatype `string`, but description mentions "numeric code signifying how the passenger paid for the trip" - description is innaccurate/outdated based on `string` values in the actual data
+     - *ex2*: paymentType has datatype `string`, but description mentions "numeric code signifying how the passenger paid for the trip" - description is innaccurate/outdated
 2. Create Microsoft Account and sign into Azure Portal - $200 free credits with new accounts!
 3. Create & configure an Azure Databricks workspace instance
    - *name*: gray_matter